Enjoying a healthy diet can help you improve your quality of life. However, what a healthy diet is for you may change as you get older.

 These changes often mean you need fewer calories but more essential nutrients.
 To meet these needs, it’s important to adjust your diet accordingly.

-In this video, Dr Colson responds to common questions about how our dietary needs change over time.
-She discusses the common nutritional challenges faced by older adults.
-She also offers practical tips and solutions to these issues.
+In this video, Dr Colson responds to common questions about how dietary needs can change over time.
+She covers:

 To eat for good health as you age, Dr Colson recommends a nutrient-dense diet.
 To achieve this, she emphasises the importance of: